toramameseven/vbe-client-mini/README.md

 before use this extension, you must back up your xlsm or xlam file.

-### explorer context menu
+### Explorer context menu for an xlsm and an xlam

+* Export all VBA modules
   * Export vba modules form a xlsm file to a folder.
   * select a xlsm file in the explorer, and right click, and select export. you can find a Src_[xxx.xlsm] folder at the same folder.
+* Import all VBA modules
   * Import vba modules to a xlsm file.
   * you can import modules from a src_file.xlsm folder.
 * compile VBA
+  * Do compile.
-  vbecm can not detect compile, so please check on the VBE.
+  * vbecm can not detect complete to compile, so please check on the VBE.
+* Export only frx modules
   * Export frx modules
   * You can not know frx is modified or not.
 If you modified a frm on the vscode, you can export only frx files.

+### Explorer context menu for a Src_[xxx.xlsm] folder

+* Push All Vba modules
   * Push all modules form a Src_[xxx.xlsm] folder
   * you can push all modules in the source folder to the excel book.
+* Check modified
+  * Check modification among srcXXX, .vbe and .base.
+  * The result is shown at Explore Diff

-### explorer DIFF:
+### Explorer context menu for DIFF:

 Modified modules are shown in the DIFF.